mossbanay/Psychology-3-4/Questions/Chapter4.md

 Hemispheric lateralisation only shows that the majority of processing occurs in one hemisphere for a particular task.
 It is invalid to conject that someone has no musical ability because they are left hemisphere dominant as the processing occurs in both hemispheres.
 The test also is unlikely to be able to properly assess an individual over such a short period of time.

+Musical ability is likely to comprise of the integration of multiple areas and therefore cannot be labelled as being dominant in one particular hemisphere.
+There is also questionability of the validity of internet tests.

 # Learning Activity 4.10

 The cartoon is inaccurate as it portrays specialisation of a hemisphere as being exclusive of the other.
 Both hemispheres have their own specialisations, and certainly in no case is there a 'no-brain person'.

+The fact the cartoon portrays an aware and speaking individual is contradictory to the claim that she is a no-brain person.

 # Learning Activity 4.12

 #### Describe the two main functions of the spinal cord in terms of the types of messages that travel up and down its length, and the branch of the nervous system to which it connects.

-The spinal cords main functions are to relay somatosensory information from the body to the brain, and relay messages from the brain to organs, muscles and other parts of the body.
+The spinal cord's main functions are to relay somatosensory information from the body to the brain, and relay messages from the brain to organs, muscles and other parts of the body.
 This communication is completed via the peripheral nervous system.

 ---

 #### Describe the role played by the spinal cord in initiating certain types of reflex responses.

 The spinal cord is able to respond to certain signals without processing in the brain.
+These are known as **reflex arcs**, during which a signal is *reflected* back down the spinal cord without any initial input from the brain.

 #### Why is this considered to be an 'adaptive' or 'survival' role?